strongbox/strongbox-docs/The-strongbox‐security‐users.xml-File.md

 There are a number of built-in roles and privileges that are already pre-configured in the source code.
 In addition you can define your own roles and privileges either through the XML configuration file or REST API.

 You can't use unsupported roles or privileges in the configuration file.
 In such cases you will get a runtime exception during application startup.
-All custom (user-defined) roles and privileges have to be properly defined in the `strongbox-security-authorization.xml` configuration file.
+All custom (user-defined) roles and privileges have to be properly defined in the `strongbox-authorization.xml` configuration file.

 # Configuring Security Rules For Users